Continuing the yarn crawl through the streets of New York...........

 Dad is doing very well, he is getting out with is walker or wheelchair, driving and changing oxygen tanks on the fly.
 They have seen their doctor twice and she is very happy with his progress.

 Just as my summer was starting to slow down, and I could look forward to the end of August and Bill's retirement, Banff (lab/bloodhoud) our 11 year tore his ACL.
 He had surgery last Tuesday, came home on Wednesday and has been doing wonderfully, until Sunday when he decided to lick out his stitches and I had to buy an Elizabethian collar for him to wear.
-However, since he is not allowed to go up and down stairs, I have been sleeping on the couch in the family room to keep him com
+However, since he is not allowed to go up and down stairs, I have been sleeping on the couch in the family room to keep him company - it's not done wonders for my back.

 I have been knitting over the summer - The February Ladies Sweater, which is a free download on Ravelry.
 Chic Knits Eylete Cardigan, baby knits, socks, and my Rowan exchange gift, and I jus.
 I also knitted this cute Rowan denim jacket, I had the denim in stash, hece the two colour combination.
 I modified a top down raglan and a stitch pattern from Rowan Babies to create this cutie.
-I
+I used silver buttons from stash, every one is different.
+This really turned out better than I expected, it will be one I knit again.

 Tuesday, June 3, 2008